Suzi Yoonessi: Directing

 Suzi Yoonessi's first feature film Dear Lemon Lima premiered at the Los Angeles Film Festival where it received critical acclaim and a jury prize for Outstanding Performance.
 The film went on to play in over 80 film festivals, picking up audience awards and a grand jury prize at the San Francisco International Asian American Film Festival.
 The film was released internationally, then domestically on VOD and in theaters in Los Angeles and New York by Phase 4 Films.
 Yoonessi's sophomore film Unlovable received a special jury recognition at the SXSW Film Festival, and was released by Orion Classics.
 Yoonessi directed The Spring of Sorrow for the Independent Television Service series FutureStates and the hit series The Dead Girls Detective Agency for Snap Originals.
-In October 2019, it was announced that Yoonessi is developing an original film with Walt Disney Animation Studios.
+In October 2019, it was announced that Yoonessi is developing an original film with Walt Disney Animation Studios as making first Persian (Iranian) princess as musical animated film,as She listen her grandmother's Iranian fairytale story.

 Principal photography on her film Mother Wolf, starring Melissa Leo, took place in Hudson Valley in New York State in August 2024.